 independent studies, and senior capstone projects.

 This category includes any activities not directly tied to the curriculum.
 In

 many cases, they will be student-initiated and student-directed.
 Examples include

-individual projects as well as student-organized musical, theatrical, or
+individual projects as well as student-organized musical, theatrical, or public-speaking

-• If you will need space on campus for a final performance, exhibit, or presentation,
+If you will need space on campus for a final performance, exhibit, or presentation,

 you must consult the Master Calendar and submit a calendar request form.

 If your final product will be a tangible object such as a manuscript of a literary

 work or a recording or score of a musical composition, you may wish to investigate